Marcelle-Samir/mp3_player_YOCTO/README.md

 >  /home/$USER/Yocto/meta-raspberrypi \ \
 >  /home/$USER/Yocto/meta-mp3_player \ \
 >  "

+**NOTE** you can use this command to add layers instead of the previous manual method
+>bitbake-layers add-layer [layer's full directory]

+to check the sucsessfully added layers
+>bitbake-layers show-layers

 and you need to change the machine variable at YOCTO/rpi-build/local.conf file to MACHINE ?= "raspberrypi3"